 Fiscalini Ranch Preserve is one of my favorite hiking places along the central California coast.
-It’s easily accessible from Cambria and within minutes you can experience a variety of terrain from serene forest paths to jaw-dropping coastal trails.
+It’s easily accessible for those staying in San Simeon or Cambria.
+Within minutes of entering Fiscalini Ranch, you can experience a variety of terrain from serene forest paths to jaw-dropping coastal trails.

 Location & Parking